 Applicant Prerequisites & Requirements

 Prospective Students must: • Complete all sections of the PTCAS application by November 1 at https://www.ptcas.org using Institutional Code 7400.
 Be sure to submit official GRE scores (within last 10 years) for verbal, analytical and written.
 Minimum score of 290 required (Quantitative and Verbal).
 However, the Admissions Committee reserves the right to consider and accept students not meeting minimum requirements who demonstrate excellence in related area.
 No documents should be sent directly to William Carey University. • Completion of baccalaureate degree (applicant’s choice) from an accredited college or university OR be in the senior year of undergraduate study. • Completion of Additional Prerequisite Courses (if not taken to complete your BS degree). • Minimum overall GPA of 3.0 OR on the last 60 hours of graduate/undergraduate coursework.
-All prerequisites must be course work from regionally accredited U.S. colleges/universities or English-speaking Canadian colleges/universities.
-In addition, no science lab courses will be accepted utilizing an online classroom format. • Highly competitive applicants should have prerequisites completed within 10 years of the relevant application cycle.
+All prerequisites must be course work from regionally accredited U.S. colleges/universities or English-speaking Canadian colleges/universities. • Highly competitive applicants should have prerequisites completed within 10 years of the relevant application cycle.
 The admissions committee reserves the right to extend the period beyond 10 years on a case-by-case basis. • All prerequisites must be completed by end of the spring term immediately preceding matriculation into the Doctor of Physical Therapy Program, unless informed otherwise by the admissions office.
 No more than 2 course prerequisites may be outstanding by the beginning of the Spring term of the year of the application cycle.
-Dual enrollment precludes admission into the Doctor of Physical Therapy Program; all course work must be completed prior to the first day of class. • Complete 20 hours of observation under a physical therapist in two distinctly different settings (paid hours or intern hours required for academic credit cannot be used).
+Dual enrollment precludes admission into the Doctor of Physical Therapy Program; all course work must be completed prior to the first day of class. • Complete 40 hours of observation under a physical therapist in two distinctly different settings.
 Must be verified and submitted electronically to PTCAS.
-Note: this requirement has been waived for the 2022/2023 application cycle secondary to COVID restrictions. • William Carey University DPT program does not require an interview as part of the admission process.
-Prospective students are encouraged to schedule campus visits and attend DPT2B interest meeting to learn more about the program.
-Please contact Dr. Becca Fleming at email@example.com or (601) 318-6584 for an appointment if desired.
+Note: this requirement has been waived for the 2022/2023 application cycle secondary to COVID restrictions but will be required for the 2023/2024 application cycle. • William Carey University DPT program does not require an interview as part of the admission process.
+Prospective students are encouraged to schedule campus visits and attend a DPT2B interest meeting to learn more about the program.
+Please contact Dr. Becca Fleming at firstname.lastname@example.org or (601) 318-6584 for an appointment if desired.

 With successful completion of the Doctor of Physical Therapy Program, graduates will be prepared to take the national board examination and work as a licensed physical therapist in all therapy settings, including acute care hospitals, outpatient clinics, schools, and other rehabilitation settings, serving people of all ages with functional limitations, wellness challenges, injury, and illness.